 Travelling Around the Island

-Taxi & Tour
+Taxi Service & Tours

 Taxi in Appin

-Please do not drive on pasture, it is all too easy to leave ruts or get stuck in ground that remains soft long after it has last rained.
+When taking your car over, please do not drive on pasture, it is all too easy to leave ruts or get stuck in ground that remains soft long after it has last rained.
 If parking near the sea, be aware of tides!

 There are public toilets at the ferry terminals at Achnacroish and Point.
 Both of these use septic tanks and so are NOT suitable for emptying chemical toilets.
-If you have a chemical toilet you will need to make sure it has sufficient capacity for your entire visit.

 There is no mains water on Lismore, all houses are supplied from springs, wells or bore holes.
 There are no public drinking water taps on the island.
 Bottled water can be purchased in the shop but you would be well advised to bring all the water you will need for your visit.

 There is a bottle bank at the Achnacroish ferry terminal, but there are no other facilities for the disposal of rubbish.
 Please be prepared to take all your rubbish away with you and dispose of it on the mainland.